daily-demos/daily-expo-demo/README.md

 ### Building locally

-You will need to have both Xcode and Android installed locally on your computer.
+You will need to have installed locally on your computer:
+- [Xcode](https://developer.apple.com/xcode/) to build for iOS;
+- [Android Studio](https://developer.android.com/studio) to build for Android;

 #### Install the demo dependencies